Eliastik/page-shadow/src/README_EN.txt

 (Note: The key directory contains a key needed to compile the Chrome extension).

-To install the extension in Firefox, you need to modify the following value in about:config to "false": xpinstall.signatures.required
+To install the extension in Firefox, you need to install Firefox Developer Edition then modify the following value in about:config to "false": xpinstall.signatures.required
 Then launch the installation with the .xpi file.

 For Chrome, slide the .crx file in the extension window (chrome://extensions).